kidcompassion/mp-listing/README.md

-# mp-listing
+# Canada MP Listing
-A simple, sortable listing of all Canadian MPs.
+A simple, filterable, sortable listing of all Canadian MPs.
 Built with Backbone on Open North's Represent API.

-##To Dos##
+#### Note for any new coders ####
+If you are interested in contributing to this project, but are intimidated by GitHub or version control, please hit me up on Twitter @sallypoulsen.
+I'd be more than happy to walk you through how it all works and how you can help.
+My list of to-dos is below, but feel free to suggest others.

+## To Dos ##

 - [ ] Add ability to export user's search as a csv